zmdominguez/zmdominguez.github.io/_posts/2024-07-24-lintfix-alternatives.md

 What this means is that any matches to the `@RegExp` we pass into `select()` must be enclosed between `[` and `]`.
 I assumed the pipe (`|`) is meant to indicate where the caret is?
 Maybe? 🤔

+We'll leave this here for now, unless inspiration hits me and we can spiffify this rule even more. 👋